ros-box/a2d2_to_ros/README.md

 ## Batch conversion

-For convenience, a shell script is provided that can batch convert an entire sensor fusion data set for a single city.
+For convenience, a shell script is provided in [scripts/convert.sh](scripts/convert.sh) that can batich convert an entire sensor fusion data set for a single city.
 Before running the script, be sure to open it and set the configuration options appropriately.

 ```bash
 #